Engee documentation

 ULA Parameters

-The number of elements for the ULA antenna array is specified as an integer greater than or equal to two.
+The number of elements for the ULA antenna array is set as an integer greater than or equal to two.

 Element spacing (m) — the distance between the elements of the antenna array

-The distance between neighbouring elements of the antenna array is specified as a positive scalar.
-The units of measurement are metres.
+The distance between adjacent elements of the antenna array is set as a positive scalar.
+The units of measurement are meters.

-ULA linear axis direction specified as y, x or z.
-All elements of the ULA lattice are uniformly distributed along this axis in the local lattice coordinate system.
+The direction of the ULA linear axis, set as y, x or z.
+All elements of the ULA grid are uniformly distributed along this axis in the local grid coordinate system.

 Dependencies

-To enable this parameter, set the Geometry parameters to ULA.
-This parameter is also enabled when the block supports only ULA arrays.
+To enable this parameter, set the Geometry parameter to ULA.
+This option is also enabled when the block supports only ULA arrays.